News

 Published on May 22, 2025

-Nvidia has dominated AI investments since 2023, and its GPUs have been crucial for training many AI models.
-Despite increasing competition from custom AI accelerators, GPUs remain the preferred choice due to their flexibility and computing power.
-Nvidia's stock is still considered a worthwhile investment, especially compared to its prices during much of 2024.
-Many investors who bought and held Nvidia's stock throughout 2024 at higher prices have already seen substantial gains.
+Nvidia has been a leader in AI investments since 2023, with its GPUs playing a critical role in training AI models.
+Despite growing competition from custom AI accelerators, GPUs remain the preferred choice due to their flexibility and powerful computing capabilities.
+Nvidia's stock continues to be a strong investment option, particularly when compared to its prices throughout much of 2024.
+Investors who held Nvidia's stock during 2024 have already seen significant gains, highlighting the company's sustained growth.

-Taiwan Semiconductor, or TSMC, is a major chip supplier, manufacturing chips for advanced devices like Nvidia's GPUs.
-TSMC's orders are often placed years in advance, providing insight into chip demand.
-For instance, TSMC's Arizona facility has already sold out chip production through 2027, suggesting orders extend into 2028.
-Management anticipates AI-related chips will grow at a 45% compound annual growth rate (CAGR) over the next five years, contributing to an expected company-wide CAGR of nearly 20%.
-Despite this growth potential, Taiwan Semiconductor's stock is trading at 21 times forward earnings, a market-average multiple.
+Taiwan Semiconductor, also known as TSMC, is a key player in the chip manufacturing industry.
+As a major supplier of chips for advanced devices, including Nvidia's GPUs, TSMC's orders are often placed years in advance, providing valuable insights into future chip demand.
+For example, TSMC's Arizona facility has already sold out chip production through 2027, with orders extending into 2028.
+The company anticipates that AI-related chips will grow at a 45% compound annual growth rate (CAGR) over the next five years, contributing to an expected company-wide CAGR of nearly 20%.

-If you feel you've missed out on purchasing successful stocks, consider that our analysts occasionally issue “Double Down” stock recommendations for companies they believe are about to surge.
-Examples include Nvidia, Apple and Netflix.
-Stock Advisor is issuing “Double Down” alerts for three companies.
+For investors who feel they have missed out on purchasing successful stocks, it is worth noting that analysts occasionally issue “Double Down” stock recommendations for companies they believe are about to surge.
+Examples include Nvidia, Apple, and Netflix.
+Stock Advisor is currently issuing “Double Down” alerts for three companies, offering investors additional opportunities to capitalize on market trends.

 Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
 Keithen Drury has positions in Alphabet, Nvidia, and Taiwan Semiconductor Manufacturing.
 The Motley Fool has positions in and recommends Alphabet, Nvidia, and Taiwan Semiconductor Manufacturing.